 Fees The Colony Group charges for its services

-For advisory services, clients typically pay a percentage of assets under management, starting at 1% and going down as your account balance grows.
-The fee does not include third-party transaction costs that clients may also incur.
+For advisory and investment management services through The Colony Group, clients typically pay a percentage of assets under management.
+Rates generally start at 1% and decrease as the client’s account balance grows.
+The annual fee does not include third-party transaction costs, brokerage fees or other investment-related costs that clients may also incur.

 |Assets under management||Annual fee|